 Taught in Contra Costa County, one term; in San Mateo County, one year.
 At last report, 1886, was teaching at Woodside, San Mateo County.

-ANNA E. BLACK (Mrs. Geo.
-W. Crawford) ---- San Benito County.
-Present address, Los Angeles.
+Anna E. Black (Mrs. Geo.
+W. Crawford) San Benito County.

 Taught one year in San Benito County, and two years in Santa Clara County.
 Married August 10, 1887.
 Not taught since.